-What will these top-tier recruiters be putting an emphasis on in 2014?
+What will these top-tier recruiters be putting an emphasis on next year?

 What will you be doing different this year?

 1) Warm one-2-one relationships with candidates are critical:

 Establish a real relationship with your candidates as soon as you can, because they’re already beginning to edge away from the level of ‘noise’ in the world around them.